apache/openserverless-task/util/docopts.md

 -  kubeconfig              export OVERWRITING current kubeconfig to ~/.kube/config
 -  config                  update configuration file interactively
 -  upload                  uploads a folder to the web bucket in OpenServerless.
+-  add-secret              add one or multiple secrets to user metadata
+-  remove-secret           remove one or multiple secrets to user metadata
+-  list-secrets            list secrets from user metadata
 ```

 ## Options